Trump rally rouses New Jersey shore town to life

 Rally-goers, some arriving as early as the weekend, stood in a line that snaked through part of the town.
 The mood among supporters was one of camaraderie.

 Denise Hayes came from Flemington, New Jersey, early Tuesday.
-She said she had been an independent until 2016 when Trump persuaded her to become a Republican in part because of his truth-telling tone but she said she typically doesn’t bring up politics with people because Trump’s detractors sometimes don’t tolerate his policies.
+She said she had been an independent until 2016 when Trump persuaded her to become a Republican in part because of his truth-telling tone.
+But she said she typically doesn’t bring up politics with people because Trump’s detractors sometimes don’t tolerate his policies.

 “It’s really good to see all the support,” she said from a bench, sitting while another supporter held her spot in line.
 “I’m just looking forward to all the energy in the room.”